pixelbar/pixelbar.github.io/contact.md

 ### Location

-Our (temporarily) address is:<br />
+Our (temporary) address is:<br />
-Keileweg 28<br />
+Schiehaven 15C<br />
-3029 BT Rotterdam
+3024 EC Rotterdam

 ### Spacestate

 Allmost every hackerspace has a way of letting visitors know if the space is open.
 This is called a SpaceState.
 At Pixelbar we also implemented a spacestate switch which is toggled by the first participant entering the hackerspace, and is toggled to close when the last participant leaves.
 You will find the current spacestate on the top of this website.

-If you follow us on twitter : <a href="https://www.twitter.com/pixelbar010">@pixelbar010</a>, You will see a tweet everytime the switch is toggled.
+You can also follow the space state on Mastodon/fediverse. <a href="https://hsnl.social/@pixelbar_door" rel="me">@pixelbardoor@nsnl.social</a> to see when the space state changes.

 If you use Pushover we can even send you a push message via the link <a href="https://pushover.net/subscribe/PixelbarSpacestate-gbQgUDCwh2Yi8L5">here</a>

 ### Organisational